 The Administrator may designate any of the following as a participant under the 2021 Omnibus Plan: any officer or employee, or individuals engaged to become an officer or employee, of our company or our affiliates; and consultants of our company or our affiliates, and our directors, including our non-employee directors.
-As of October 19, 2021, we had an total of fourteen employees, directors, and officers eligible to be a participant under the 2021 Omnibus Plan.
+As of [•], 2024, we had a total of [•] officers, [•] other employees, [•] non-employee directors and no consultants eligible to be participants under the 2021 Omnibus Plan.